 Luminar (MacOS, Windows)

 Mac users looking for a photo-specific editor will find Luminar meets all of their needs.
 It’s clean, effective, and offers features for everything from black and white editing to Lightroom integration.
-You can read my review on Luminar here, and pick up an exclusive discount code as well.
+You can read our detailed Luminar review here, and pick up an exclusive discount code as well.

 Affinity Photo (MacOS, Windows)